 Technology can now remove limitations encountered through in-person events.
 Virtual events are now essential, and those who embrace them, will continue to grow.
 The advantages of remotely and virtually holding events far supersede their perceived disadvantages.
 And often that’s just what they are – perceived.

 In the United States, 50% of respondents in a national survey said they are now ready to return to in-person events with proper Covid-19 safety precautions in place.
-And 93% of event marketers are already planning to incorporate virtual events into their strategy in 2021 and beyond.
+And a majority of event planners are planning to incorporate virtual events into their strategy in 2022 and beyond.
 So, it’s safe to say neither format is going anywhere, but the frequency in which they are each utilized will continue to change.

 This last year Salesforce’s Dreamforce Conference reached 75 times as many people through their virtual event, as it did in-person attendees the year prior.
 And in July of 2020, Ford Motor Company took the launch of their new F-150 virtual, going live in an interactive format.
 More than 690,000 people around the world tuned in live or have watched since, a stark contrast to the few hundred that were originally planned to be in attendance in Detroit, Michigan for the big reveal.